AverageHelper/ip-echo-vercel/SECURITY.md

 Thank you for improving the security of IP Echo!

 If you discover a security vulnerability in IP Echo, please disclose it by [drafting a security advisory on our GitHub](https://github.com/AverageHelper/ip-echo-vercel/security/advisories/new).
-I do not yet have a way of paying out bounties for bugs, but I expect to have one set up once this project is profitable.
+I do not currently have a way of paying out bounties for bugs.
+Enjoy the good vibes from knowing you're very helpful!

 Report security bugs in third-party modules to the person or team maintaining the module.